 Maximize your money by shopping smarter this season.
 Rebates are a great way to stretch your holiday dollars or help your savings account bounce back faster in the new year once your checks arrive.
-Many retailers offer money-back offers as an incentive to encourage shoppers to buy a product they might otherwise deem too expensive.
-(But don’t let a rebate be the only reason you buy something.
-Check out this article on the dangers of impulse purchases.)
+Many retailers offer money-back offers as an incentive to encourage shoppers to buy a product they might otherwise deem too expensive (but don’t let a rebate be the only reason you buy something).

 Mail-in rebates acquired in-store are the most common.
 You can often find out about these deals from store ads or displays, or on product packages.
 But mail-in rebates aren’t the only types of rebates available.